 This is a free, open-source program for graphing and analyzing data, which we will use extensively for this class.
 The page for downloading SciDAVis is

-Unfortunately, the documentation for SciDAVis is rather limited (and out of date), but a detailed tutorial is provided in the lab manual for this class.
+A detailed tutorial is provided in the lab manual for this class.

 We will be using this program to look at protein structures.
 This is an open source program, but the compiled versions are commercial products.
 Educational versions are available to students and instructors at no cost, but this requires registration to access the files: